sunlightpolicy/informed-communities/action/draft/maturity-ladder.md

 Interventions might take the form of showcases or story maps that show users specific open data applications, or “super-documentation” like instruction manuals to help users replicate solutions.
 Depending on the local open data environment, open data providers may have to go outside of their communities to find helpful success stories.

-- **Create how-to guides:** If you know how you want users to apply your open data, write down the necessary steps and [make specific guidance](http://www.wprdc.org/data-user-guides/) that’s easy to use
+- **Create how-to guides:** If you know how you want users to apply your open data, write down the necessary steps and [make specific guidance](http://www.wprdc.org/data-user-guides/) that’s easy to use.
-- **Highlight power users:** If key community partners are common open data users, publish their tools, indicators, datasets, or success stories on your website
+- **Highlight power users:** If key community partners are common open data users, publish their tools, indicators, datasets, or success stories on your website.
-- **Publish problem statements:**  Incentivize users to help solve specific community challenges by [publishing research questions](https://data.cambridgema.gov/widgets/x96z-hdnh) you want users to answer using open data
+- **Publish problem statements:** Incentivize users to help solve specific community challenges by [publishing research questions](https://data.cambridgema.gov/widgets/x96z-hdnh) you want users to answer using open data.
-- **Track success stories:** Document and publish examples of all of the applications of your open data that you’ve found “in the wild” to show users what’s already out there
+- **Track success stories:** Document and publish examples of all of the applications of your open data that you’ve found “in the wild” to show users what’s already out there.

 ## 5. Catalyze a robust ecosystem